Jonas Forshell

 The examples page stayed intentionally editorial: enough room for context, not just a grid of project tiles.Open full-size image

-What I Kept Refining
+What I kept refining

 Most of the useful work sat in the refinement rather than the first draft.